How the Algorithm Works

 Not all rules carry the same weight.
 The algorithm distinguishes between two types:

 - Hard constraints — these must always be respected.
-Student restrictions (e.g., "Student A and Student B must not be in the same class") and pre-assignments are hard constraints.
+Student restrictions (e.g., "Student A and Student B must not be in the same classroom") and required placements are hard constraints.
 The algorithm will never violate them.

 - Soft constraints — these are goals the algorithm tries to achieve as well as possible.
 Friend preferences, scale balance targets, and gender balance targets are soft constraints.
 The algorithm optimizes for them but may trade off one against another to find the best overall outcome.

-If you have pre-assigned students to specific classes, those placements are locked in before the optimization begins.
+If you have required placements to specific classrooms, those placements are locked in before the optimization begins.
 The algorithm then fills the remaining seats around those fixed students.
-Keep in mind that the more students you pre-assign, the less flexibility the algorithm has to optimize balance across the remaining dimensions.
+Keep in mind that the more students you lock, the less flexibility the algorithm has to optimize balance across the remaining dimensions.

 The Iterative Process